afikri/afikri.github.io/cv.md

 # Personal Information
 My name is Abdul Fikri.
 Currently, I am working as *Database Developer* and duty stationed at Jakarta Head Office.
 I have the following qualifications:

-### Education
+### Education Achievements
-Bachelor in Chemical Engineering at Institut Teknologi Bandung, Indonesia.
+2003: Bachelor in Chemical Engineering at Institut Teknologi Bandung, Indonesia.
-Bachelor in Applied Computer Science at Free University of Bozen Bolzano, Italy.
+2010: Bachelor in Applied Computer Science at Free University of Bozen Bolzano, Italy.
-Master in Computing and Innovation, The University of Adelaide, South Australia.
+2015: Master in Computing and Innovation, The University of Adelaide, South Australia.

 ### Working Experience
+2017: Database Developer at IOM Indonesia.
+2016: Web Application Developer at Pixelo.
+2012: System Analyst at Aceh Green.
+2011: Informatics Lecturer at Politeknik Aceh

 ### Skills